Fair Debt Collection Practices Act

-- They may not solicit any postdated checks or other form of money and use it as a threat to pursue prosecution or other legal action.
+- They may not solicit any postdated checks or another form of money and use it as a threat to pursue prosecution or other legal action.

-- Debtors do not have the legal right to threaten depositing a check or payment before the date it is supposed to be submitted.
+- Debtors do not have the legal right to threaten to deposit a check or payment before the date it is supposed to be submitted.

 - When sending out correspondence to the debtor, the collector may not place any symbol or wording on the piece of mail that would denote it is coming from a debt collection agency.
 They may only place the name and address of the debtor and their business name as long as it does not indicate their type of business in the company name.